 The new library built in 1875 and designed by architect Alfred Waterhouse also stands out as one of my favorite buildings in town.

-Selwyn is all the way across town and on the other side of the River Cam from where we live at Jesus, but it’s spring gardens are too beautiful to miss (Read: spoiled by this amazing, walkable town.
-It’s 15 minutes away on foot).
+Selwyn is across town and on the other side of the River Cam from where we live at Jesus, but it’s spring gardens are too beautiful to miss.
 The benefit of all of the rain in England: the gardens are beyond compare.
 To compensate for the gloomy weather and constant postponement of warmer weather, January through June is a domino burst and bloom of flowers and color.
 If there’s any time to visit Cambridge, it’s spring, and if there is any time to visit Selwyn, it’s mid-April.

 4 Gonville and Caius

 Simply known as Caius (and pronounced “keys”), this is the fourth oldest college.
-It’s right in city center, though it doesn’t have near as many tourists as King’s clambering at the gate.
+There seems to be a correlation between oldest colleges and the ones that have ended up on this list of the best Cambridge colleges to visit.
+Gonville and Caius is right in city center, though it doesn’t have near as many tourists as King’s clambering at the gate.
 The exterior facing out towards King’s Parade is one of my favorites.
 During the Cambridge e-Luminate Festival, when the town glows with colorful light displays, this side looks like an eerie fairy tale castle lit up with pinks and purples and blues.